Coconut sugar is less processed and lower on the glycemic index than most other sugars.

 Coconut sugar is also known as coconut palm sugar.
-Coconut sugar is golden brown in color and typically is found in a coarse grain similar to brown sugar with a caramel flavor.
-Coconut sugar is least processed than most other sugars, especially white sugar.
+It’s made from the sap of a coconut palm tree that has been dehydrated.
+Coconut sugar is golden brown in color and typically found in a coarse grain similar to brown sugar with a caramel flavor.
+Coconut sugar is much less processed than most other sugars, especially cane sugar.

 Nutrient Breakdown of Coconut Sugar: